SurajitDaz/ComputerVision_DeepLearning/GAN/GAN_MNIST/ReadMe.md

+# Problem Statement:
+Generating handwritten number from noise using MNIST dataset.

 **Dataset:**<br>
 The inbuilt dataset in TensorFlow, which returns train_images and train_labels as the first tuple.
 The second tuple contains the test set, which is not here.
 Link: [TensorFlow official documentation ](https://www.tensorflow.org/api_docs/python/tf/keras/datasets/mnist/load_data)